billy1380/cv/williamshakour.md

 __8__ subjects at grades __C (c)__ and above including Arabic, English and Maths.

 ##Skills
+- Proficient at developing iOS applications.
+- Proficient at developing Android applications.
-- Proficient in Java and have used various frameworks (e.g. spring) to set up web projects.
+- Expert in Java and have used various frameworks (e.g. spring) to set up web projects.
 I have used SWT and am very experienced with GWT.
 - Proficient using Test driven development in Java and .NET via junit and nunit respectively.
-- Proficient in UML based OOD using tools such as MS Visio (for Visual Studio) and various other tools e.g. Eclipse modelling framework.
+- Proficient in UML based OOD using tools such as MS Visio (for Visual Studio) and various other tools e.g. Eclipse modelling framework, Argo UML etc.
 - Expert in developing web and Windows applications in C# and .NET framework (1.0 - 3.5).
 I also have MCPs in coding using C# and developing web applications.
 - Proficient in SQL through use of different versions of MySQL as well as some experience with SQL server 2005.
-- Expert programming in C and C++ with windows programming (MFC and Borland Builder) including some knowledge of graphics written in OpenGL.
+- Expert programming in C and C++ with windows programming including some knowledge of graphics written in OpenGL.
 - Knowledge of other languages includes php (expert), javascript (proficient), HTML (proficient), python (basic knowlendge) and XML (including WSDL, SOAP etc.) obtained through work on various web projects.
 - Extensively used SVN and more recently Git for source control.
 - Extensive experience working in an Agile development environment.